rainforestapp/FrontendPractices/ReactComponents.md

 ## 3 - Component classes

-There are a bunch of reasons why you might need...
+There are a bunch of reasons why you might need a compon

 ... to be written